JAbhi09/Data-Science/Linear Regression/readme.md

 **Tools:** The tools used in this Linear Regression project are essential Here are tools that involved in this porject:

-Python
+- Python
-scikit-learn
+- Scikit-learn
-Pandas
+- Pandas
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn

 **Project 1: Gradient Descent on Boston (From Scratch)**